 Show or hide the label row

 A label row is an optional row located above a summary row.
-It shows the name of the category and for any cell with a function added, the name of the function (count, subtotal, average, and so on).
+It shows the name of the category and for any cell with a function added, the name of the function (count, subtotal, average and so on).

 Move the pointer over the empty square to the left of the row, click the arrow that appears, then choose Show Label Row or Hide Label Row.

 You can also chart the results of the calculations in a summary row column.
-Select the column containing the summary calculations you want to chart, click in the toolbar, then select a chart type.
+Select the column containing the summary calculations you want to chart, click in the toolbar, then select a graph type.